tigera-solutions/calico-cockroachdb-service-federation/modules/Enable-pod-to-pod-communication.md

 **Cluster A:**

-- Create ip-ip ippoolswith the subnet of the other sites
+- Create ip-ip ippools with the subnet of the other sites
 ```bash
 kubectl apply -f config/fed-ippool-clusterA-config.yaml
 ```